symbolicdata/symbolicdata.github.io/PolynomialSystems.Ontology.markdown

 -   standard predicates sd:createdAt, sd:createdBy, rdfs:comment
 -   sd:relatedXMLResource URL - the URL of the corresponding XML resource

-Due to the universal property of Z[x\_1,...,x\_n] auch a polynomial list is the semantic starting point for all further constructions.
+Due to the universal property of Z[x\_1,...,x\_n] such a polynomial list is the semantic starting point for all further constructions.
 There is a unique URI for each polynomial system in the RDF Data, e.g.,

 symbolicdata.org/Data/IntPS/Wang-92c